LF2L/reproducible-research/_pages/workshop.md

 In the last session of **Introduction to research module** you already have explored the following elements:

 1. Search on scientific databases
-2. Make a first visualization of using VOSviewer tool.s
+2. Make a first visualization of using VOSviewer tool.
 2. Put in place a *Experimental protocol* for UX test of a website.
 3. You already know the structure of an scientific paper:
     + Abstract